MX5/Eunos Buying Guide Part 1

 I could go on to tell you dozens of similar stories, many from my own experience of trying to buy cars that are described as 'immaculate' on the phone and just turn out to be complete pigs.
 I also get to hear the outrageously horrible stories my customers tell me about cars they have viewed and I guess that’s why they buy from me: every car is checked over thoroughly, every car is serviced, it will run properly and the new owner can get on with the business of enjoying his or her car without having to stick their hand in their pocket straight away.

 The market has changed massively over the last few years and continues to do so with fewer and fewer cars appearing on the market at any given time.
 Even so, its apparent when you first start looking that prices vary tremendously for seemingly similar cars.
 Why can you pick up an MX5 on Ebay for less than £3000 while some of the specialists are asking for £15000 for a very similar looking car?
 Once you actually go out and start physically looking at cars, it often becomes all too clear: I know because I do this every week.
 Its amazing how many MX5s advertised as being in ‘superb condition’ actually need a new roof, a huge amount of welding and a host of minor problems sorting out.
-Its also surprising how many have been insurance write offs.
+Sometimes, its the seemingly small stuff that can cause problems.
+If a car has perhaps soft top latches that don't work, an aerial thats stopped working, a broken electric window, a few minor bits of trim that look tatty and maybe a tired shock absorber, you could easily be looking at a few hundred quid.
 Before you know it, you’ve blown £2000 on top of the purchase price.
 A cheap car is usually cheap for a reason.
 I reckon I spend on average £500-£1000 on each car just getting it properly prepared for sale.
 I then like to keep my cars competitively priced and at least you know you are buying something that's genuine and decent.

 The number one rule when buying an MX5